oyanzhi/tp/docs/UserGuide.md

 ### Editing a reminder : `rEdit`

-Edits a specified reminder from a specified person from the address book with a new reminder.
+Edits a specified reminder from a specified person in FinHub.

 * Edits the reminder at the specified `REMINDER_INDEX` of the specified person at `CLIENT_INDEX`.
 * The indices refer to the index number shown in the displayed person list.